lamps-wg/RFC5019bis/draft-bonnell-rfc5019bis.md

 that fully conforms with {{RFC6960}} and a responder that is operating in a mode as described in this specification.

-Nomative changes to RFC 5019 are following.
+Nomative changes to RFC 5019:

 - {{certid}} requires new OCSP clients to use SHA-256 to support migration for OCSP clients.

-- {{byKey}} requres new responders to use the byKey field, and support migration from byName fields.
+- {{byKey}} requres new OCSP responders to use the byKey field, and support migration from byName fields.

-- {{transport}} prohibits inclusion of whitespace character in the base64-encoded string, in addition to CR and LF characters.
+- {{transport}} prohibits OCSP clients to include whitespace or any other characters that are not part of the base64 character repertoire in the base64-encoded string.

 # Conventions and Definitions